Ethiopia’s Debt Crisis: Fitch Downgrades International Currency Debt

 «With Ethiopia recently entering into debt service suspension agreements with its official creditors, the Ministry of Finance is now seeking to ensure consistency and fairness by asking other external creditors, including bondholders, to participate in similar debt agreements», he wrote in a press release published on December 15.
 “Ethiopia’s decision to defer its Eurobond’s December coupon payment, despite the affordable amount at stake, stems from an intention to treat all its external creditors fairly“, he affirmed.
 The government is currently negotiating an aid plan with the International Monetary Fund (IMF) but must first reach an agreement on debt restructuring with a majority of its creditors.

-Ethiopia, a country of about 120 million people, has said it needs about $20 billion to rebuild the country’s north after conflict that has cost at least 500,000 lives.
+Ethiopia, a country of regarding 120 million people, has said it needs regarding $20 billion to rebuild the country’s north following conflict that has cost at least 500,000 lives.
 The landlocked East African country, which has an external debt of around $28 billion, faces high inflation and foreign currency shortages.
 This is the third default by an African country since the Covid-19 pandemic and its consequences on the global economy, in particular due to the increase in key rates of the main central banks in order to combat a sharp increase in inflation in recent years.
 Upon coming to power in 2018, Prime Minister Abiy Ahmed announced an ambitious program aimed at opening the economy.
 But the country’s economy has since been hit hard by the consequences of the war in Tigray, the Covid crisis and the war in Ukraine.

 1703700186